viktorstrate/flat.icns/README.md

 <p align="center">
   <img width="730" height="323" src="flaticns.png"><br>
   A flat icon set for OS X, for a more uniform dock.
-Originally by [Tina Latif](http://tinalatif.com).
+Originally by <a href="http://tinalatif.com">Tina Latif</a>.
 </p>

 ## Installation